January 9-14, 2018

 The Glory of Rome

-Our delight in the Italian banquet, in Italy's abundant cultural and historical riches, has long been enhanced by the active support of W&L's esteemed Italian Renaissance art historian George Bent.
-Together with Jordan Cook, of International Seminar Designs, George will serve us again in this special art and architectural tour of Rome.
+Our delight in the Italian banquet, in Italy's abundant cultural and historical riches, has long been enhanced by the active support of W&L's faculty.
+Our new departure for Rome in June of 2019 will be led by popular W&L classics professor Caleb Dance.
+Together with Jordan Cook, of International Seminar Designs, Caleb will help us explore and understand the many glories of Rome.

 June 2 - 11, 2019

 The Lares Trek Adventure: Hiking in Peru

 Many alumni who enjoyed the W&L Outing Club as students have inquired about more active adventures though our travel program.
 We're excited to introduce a new kind of adventure through the W&L Traveller that will offer a more physically invigorating though nonetheless comfortably accommodated travel experience each year.
 Leading the trip will be James Dick, director of the Outing Club for the past 16 years.
 Our inaugural program will be a journey to Peru, with an itinerary that combines visits to Cusco and Machu Picchu with five days of lodge-to-lodge hiking in the Andes.
 This tour embraces the rich history, living culture, and the magnificent Andean landscapes of the Sacred Valley of the Incas.
 With expert local guides, we'll explore majestic archaeological sites while hiking remote and uncrowded trails abounding in natural beauty.
 We'll also pause to visit small Andean communities to discover local traditions of weaving and agrarian customs firmly rooted here since Incan times.

 June 4 - 14, 2019